Most Active Stories

 PELOSI: But now that we have a decision, and they're talking about overturning it, we can say with clarity this is what the bill does, this is what they want to take away from you, this is how they want to increase your cost, and let the public decide.

 SEABROOK: So lawmakers may say politics be damned, but once again, in both parties, all eyes are on the fall's election.
 Andrea Seabrook, NPR News, the Capitol.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.